Dove Wing Spur Straps For Sale

 Below: Spur straps that are not dove wings.
 Each strap is two separate pieces that join together by buckles.

-Below: These spur straps are wide across the arch of the foot like most dove wings, but they are two pieces joined together with buckles and therefore are not dove wings, at least not by the traditional definition.
+Below: These spur straps are wide across the arch of the foot like most dove wings, but they are two pieces joined together with buckles.
+Therefore they are not dove wings, at least not by the traditional definition.

 Pin it now!